yoonjohn/de-schema-wizard/docs/readme-ext/contribute.md

 Schema Wizard is composed of eight projects: three Java, one Java/JavaScript, and four Python projects.

 ### Java Projects
-h2-database: Configures and starts up the H2 database.
+**h2-database**: Configures and starts up the H2 database.

-data-profiler: The "brains" of the operation.
+**data-profiler**: The "brains" of the operation.
 It is composed of data accumulators and profilers and also is the sole interactor of the H2 database.

-data-model-factory: Composed of the service layer, data analyzers, detectors, parsers, and splitters.
+**data-model-factory**: Composed of the service layer, data analyzers, detectors, parsers, and splitters.
 This project handles automated file detection/parsing.
 There are two API entrypoints that are meant to offer plugability to detection and parsing.  **com.deleidos.dmf.framework.AbstractMarkSupportAnalyticsDetector** is the entrypoint for any detectors, and **com.deleidos.dmf.framework.AbstractAnalyticsParser** is the entrypoint for additional parser.
 If Apache Tika can detect the file type, you need only implement a parser.
 Otherwise, you must subclass both of these abstract classes.
 Once you write the classes, add the fully resolved class names to the appropriate **data-model-factory/src/main/resources/META-INF/services/** service files.
 For the time being, the javadocs in these classes are the reference material to help a developer add to Schema Wizard.

 ### Java/JavaScript Project
-schema-wizard: The basis of the web application and communicates with the Java service layer (data-model-factory)
+**schema-wizard**: The basis of the web application and communicates with the Java service layer (data-model-factory)

 ### Python Projects
-interpretation-engine: Comprised of a service layer and logic to parse and conduct analysis on profiles created by the Schema Wizard data-profiler.
+**interpretation-engine**: Comprised of a service layer and logic to parse and conduct analysis on profiles created by the Schema Wizard data-profiler.

-interpretation-engine-mongodb: Initializes the Mongo database with initial imports, either reverse-geocoding data or reverse-geocoding data and initial Domains.
+**interpretation-engine-mongodb**: Initializes the Mongo database with initial imports, either reverse-geocoding data or reverse-geocoding data and initial Domains.

-interpretation-engine-sidekick: Responsible for creating, communicating, and terminating the untrusted container.
+**interpretation-engine-sidekick**: Responsible for creating, communicating, and terminating the untrusted container.

-interpretation-engine-untrusted: Code that runs in an untrusted container to test the validity of a custom Interpretation.
+**interpretation-engine-untrusted**: Code that runs in an untrusted container to test the validity of a custom Interpretation.

 ## Building
 Schema Wizard uses Apache Maven for build and dependency management.
 To build the project, navigate to the root project directory and run the command: